guardian/source/packages/@guardian/source-package-validation/README.md

 ## Running locally

-Shakedown requires all packages to be built before running.
+Validation requires all packages to be built before running.

-You can run the tests including the build step by running (from the root directory): `yarn shakedown:shakedown`
+You can run the tests including the build step by running (from the root directory): `yarn package-validation:validate`

-If you are running locally and want to avoid rebuilding all packages each time then you can just rebuild the package(s) that have changed an then run: `yarn shakedown shakedown`
+If you are running locally and want to avoid rebuilding all packages each time then you can just rebuild the package(s) that have changed an then run: `yarn package-validation validate`